dheshalj/arizona/README.md

   method: 'get', // default

   // `baseURL` will be prepended to `url` unless `url` is absolute.
-  // It can be convenient to set `baseURL` for an instance of axios to pass relative URLs
+  // It can be convenient to set `baseURL` for an instance of arizona to pass relative URLs
   // to methods of that instance.
   baseURL: 'https://some-domain.com/api/',